-We cover medically necessary orthotic and prosthetic appliances and services that are prescribed by your doctor if the items are pre-approved for you.
+We cover medically necessary orthotic and prosthetic devices and services that are medically necessary and prescribed for you.
+The item must be pre-approved for you.
+This includes implanted hearing devices, breast prosthesis/mastectomy bras, compression burn garments and prosthetics to restore function or replace a body part, or to support a weakened or deformed body part.
 Coverage is limited to the standard item of equipment that adequately meets your medical needs.
 We select the vendor.